The Xometry app works best with JavaScript enabled!

 529 °C

-Where is 6061 Aluminum Alloy Used?
+Uses of 6061 Aluminum Alloy

 6061 aluminum alloy is used as a manufacturing material in the automotive industry and is also used in the fabrication of motorcycles, scuba tanks, yachts, bicycle frames, and electrical fittings.
 Moreover, the foil wrapper in food containers is sometimes made with 6061 aluminum alloy.
 It is also well suited to the construction of aluminum cans.
 Manufacturing of roofing sheets or roof structures is also recognizably among its use cases.